marceickhoff/pager/README.md

 The page file will always be parsed **before** the template.
 This enables you to add assets and configurations and even change or disable the template from inside a page file.
 The output of the page file will be caught in a buffer and can be retrieved by using the `get()` method.

+You can also replace all of the previous content output by an error file using the `error()` method.
+For an example see below.

 ### Examples

 ```php